flyteorg/flyte/rsts/concepts/admin.rst

 Entities
 ---------

-The :std:ref:`admin service definition <protos/docs/service/service:flyteidl/service/admin.proto>` defines REST operations for the entities flyteadmin administers.
+The :std:ref:`admin service definition <protos/docs/service/service:flyteidl/service/admin.proto>` defines REST operations for the entities that
+FlyteAdmin administers.

-As a refresher, the primary :ref:`entities <divedeep>` across Flyte map similarly to FlyteAdmin entities.
+As a refresher, the primary :ref:`entities <divedeep>` across Flyte maps to FlyteAdmin entities.

 Static entities
 +++++++++++++++